 It was a pretty small mole and now I have a huge scar I get to look at everyday.
 Here’s what it looks like today, 16 months later:

-I want to point out that I most certainly do not have a tan right now the first picture was in my dermatologists’ office under fluorescent lights and the recent one is in front of my awesome vanity that has super warm lighting.
-This picture does, however, do a nice job of showing all the irreversible sun damage on my chest from years of tanning.
-About three months later I came back for another full body scan at my dermatologist’s office and lo-and-behold I had yet another melanoma on my back.
+This picture really shows all the irreversible sun damage on my chest from years of tanning.
+About three months after having the first mole removed I came back for another full body scan at my dermatologist’s office and lo-and-behold I had yet another melanoma on my back.
 Here’s that big old scar about 1 year later (today):

 I don’t want to over-dramatize my experience either because I was lucky that both spots were only Melanoma in situ which means it was only on the top layer of the skin and has a 99% survival rate, but it was still a really good wake-up call.
 Since I’ve had melanoma I unfortunately have a 5 times higher risk of getting another melanoma (which has already happened) so I now get checked at least every 6 months.
 My next check up appointment is on Wednesday, wish me luck!
 And don’t forget to make your appointments and go get checked!
 When found early and treated, the cure rate is nearly 100%!
 If you’re looking for a dermatologist in the LA area I would highly recommend mine- Dr. Amir Larian here’s his Yelp.
 He has excellent counseling skills and always takes the time to answer all of my questions which I really appreciate.